First Growth

 First Growth (Premier Cru) status is a classification of wines primarily from the Bordeaux region of France.

-The best of the best wines were assigned the highest rank of Premier Cru; only five wines, Château Lafite Rothschild, Château Margaux, Château Haut-Brion, Château Latour, and Château Mouton Rothschild are rated First Growth.
+The wines considered “best of the best” are assigned the rank of Premier Cru, with only five wines, Château Lafite Rothschild, Château Margaux, Château Haut-Brion, Château Latour, and Château Mouton Rothschild rated “First Growth”.

 History

 Bordeaux reds

 The need for a classification of the best Bordeaux wines arose from the 1855 Exposition Universelle de Paris.
 The result was the Bordeaux Wine Official Classification of 1855, a list of the top ranked wines, named the Grand Crus Classés (Great Classified Growths).
 With several thousand Chateaux producing their wines in Bordeaux, to be classified was to carry a mark of high prestige.

 Within the Grand Cru Classé list, wines were further ranked and placed in one of five divisions.
 The best of the best wines were assigned the highest rank of Premier Cru; only four wines, Château Latour, Château Lafite Rothschild, Château Margaux and Château Haut-Brion were deemed worthy.
 Of all the 61 great classified wines, all but one came from the Médoc region.
 The exception was the premier cru Château Haut-Brion, produced in Graves.

 The 1855 list remained unchanged for over a hundred years until finally Mouton Rothschild was promoted to Premier Cru status in 1973, after decades of relentless lobbying by its powerful owner, Baron Philippe de Rothschild.
 Of lesser importance, in 1988 the premier cru Château Haut-Brion was changed in appellation from Graves to Pessac-Leognan to represent apparent changes in soil structure caused by the urbanisation of areas surrounding Bordeaux.